chrper80/Milestone-project2/README.md

     * Scroll down to the footer and make sure all the icons work and that everything opens in a new window

 Result: error code 404 and file not found when clicking the menu item "Testimonials".
 I had forgotten to change the link.
 I fixed it and now everything works as intended.

+* Go to CV
+    * Click the hamburger icon, then on every menu item
+    * Scroll down to the footer and make sure all the icons work and that everything opens in a new window

+Everything works as intended.

+* Go to Contact page
+    * Fill in the form and send it, a confirmation should come up
+    * Turn off the wifi and repeat the above process, an error message should come up
+    * Go to the hamburger menu and try all the items
+    * Scroll down to the footer and test all the items, make sure everything opens in new windows

+Result: everything works as intended.